Flow Matching for Offline Reinforcement Learning with Discrete Actions: Introduction

 \paragraph{Our Method.} To answer the aforementioned question, we propose a new flow matching algorithm, Q-weighted discrete flow matching (QDFM), to solve the offline RL problem with a discrete action space.
 Our key idea is to replace continuous ODE-based RL policy representations with a \emph{Continuous-Time Markov Chain (CTMC)} defined over a discrete action space, leveraging the recent Discrete Flow Matching (DFM) techniques \citep{campbell2024generative, gat2024discrete,lipman2024flow}.
 Instead of learning a continuous vector field that transports probability mass via a continuity equation, our proposed algorithm targets a time-dependent rate function whose induced dynamics follow the Kolmogorov forward equation.

 We then integrate DFM with value-based policy improvement by deriving a \emph{Q-weighted conditional objective} that leads to an energy-weighted loss for discrete spaces.
-Theoretical analysis shows that in terms of the gradient of parameters, optimizing the weighted conditional DFM objective is equivalent to optimizing a guided marginal objective for the exact KL-regularized (Boltzmann) optimal policy.
-This work establishes a theoretical guarantee for energy-weighted generative policies in discrete action spaces, showing that CTMC-based flows recover the KL-regularized optimal policy without auxiliary classifiers.
+Theoretical analysis shows that in terms of the gradient of parameters, optimizing the weighted conditional DFM objective is equivalent to optimizing a guided marginal objective for the exact KL-regularized optimal policy.
+This work sets up a theoretical guarantee for energy-weighted generative policies in discrete action spaces, showing that CTMC-based flows recover the KL-regularized optimal policy without auxiliary classifiers.
 To address a wider range of practical scenarios, we develop our algorithm within a general multi-objective offline RL framework where the classical single-objective setting is a special case.
-By conditioning the flow matching objective on randomly sampled preference vectors during training, the resulting model can efficiently generate actions for changing preferences at inference time without retraining.
-Through extensive experiments, we demonstrate that our algorithm performs robustly across high-dimensional discretized environments, intrinsically discrete control tasks, multi-objective benchmarks and a multi-agent game highlighting the adaptability of our design.
-To the best of our knowledge, this work presents the first principled framework for energy-guided generative policy optimization in discrete action spaces, extended to preference-conditioned multi-objective settings with theoretical guarantees.
+By conditioning the flow matching objective on randomly sampled preference vectors during training, the resulting model can generate actions for changing preferences at inference time without retraining.
+Through extensive experiments, we show that our algorithm is robust across discretized, intrinsically discrete, multi-objective, and multi-agent benchmarks highlighting the adaptability of our design.
+To the best of our knowledge, this work presents the first principled framework for energy-guided generative policy optimization in discrete action spaces, extended to preference-conditioned multi-objective and multi-agent settings with theoretical guarantees.